athomasq/athomasq.github.io/investing/investing-in-public-appendices/a2-angel-investing-edge.md

 <br/>

 I spend a lot of time thinking about edge -- it's been one of the defining themes of my professional career.
+I think most markets are *efficient enough* that without an edge (and a corresponding investment philosophy + discipline), it's very hard to make money.

+Yet when I first started angel investing, I wasn't entirely sure where my edge would be.
+Would it be industry knowledge?
+Connections and networks?
+Domain expertise?
+Quantitative skills?
+Something else?

-I now have a clearer sense of where my edge is, and it comes down to three facts:
+I now have a much clearer sense of where my edge is, and it's none of those.
+Instead, I think my edge comes down to three facts:

 * Most investors have no founder experience.
 * Most founders turned angels have no investing experience.
-* Most institutional investors have bad incentives.
+* Most institutional investors have imperfect incentives.

 *image*